Cover photo for Jane Lethlean's Obituary

 Jane Lethlean Obituary

 I am survived by my brothers Curt (Susie) Lethlean of Amherst, WI, and Steve (Helen), my other chosen sister, of Onalaska, WI.
 My brother Bob (Michelle) Lethlean awaits me in heaven.
 My beloved nieces and nephews had my heart.
 They were the children I never had; Amy, Jeremy, Abby, Nic, Tanya, Chad, James Lethlean.
-I also had two great-nephews, great-niece Deonte and Kayla Lethlean, and Giovanni Lethlean.
-I cannot also leave this earth without a shout out to close friends and those who supported me in spirit, Leah, Kim, JoAnn, Gina, Todd, and Joanne.
+I also had two great-nephews, greatniece Deonte and Kayla Lethlean, and Giovanni Lethlean.
+I cannot also leave this earth without a shoutout to close friends and those who supported me in spirit, Leah, Kim, JoAnn, Gina, Todd, Linda and Joanne.
+I am also survived by my cousins, Kathy, Linda, Ruthann, Jim, Jason, and Erick.

 Saturday, February 8, 2025